Lero06/TFG/README.md

 🇪🇸 Versión Angular del TFG -> se convierte en TFGIon para usar la tecnología ionic.
-Por tanto este repositorio queda ⛔descontinuado⛔
+Por tanto este repositorio queda ⛔descontinuado⛔ Claves de Firebase borradas para que no se puedan usar

 🇺🇸 Angular version of TFG -> becomes TFGIon to use ionic technology.
-Therefore this repository is ⛔discontinued⛔
+Therefore this repository is ⛔discontinued⛔ Firebase keys deleted so they can't be used

 # Bibliotecapp